Sah11-0/pizza-counter/README.md

 # pizza-counter
-An awesome counter app built with HTML, CSS and JavaScript
+This is a counter app built with HTML, CSS and JavaScript with a fun theme of counting pizzas.